gotchoices/yamc/dhcp/README.md

 This module installs and configures ISC DHCP Server on a remote Ubuntu system.
 Supports both standalone and failover (two-server) configurations.
+Automatically detects and deploys files referenced by `include` statements.

 ## Prerequisites